dreamingrainbow/react-tac-toe/README.md

 `import './App.css';`

+![alt text][app_cleanup]

+[app_cleanup]:https://github.com/dreamingrainbow/react-tac-toe/blob/master/app_cleanup_1.PNG "App cleanup part 1"

 while we are cleaning stuff up lets work on our render method, and clean up what its returning.

 we remove all of the following :

 ```html
       <div className="App">